Medical Issues and Immediate Safety

 After I leave the hospital, where should I go if I don’t feel safe going home?

 An advocate from the Williamson County Crisis Center (Hope Alliance) can help you form a safety plan and decide where to go.
-If you don’t have a friend, or relative that you feel comfortable staying with for the night, the Williamson County Crisis Center provides emergency shelter as needed in safe, confidential locations.
+If you don’t have a friend or relative that you feel comfortable staying with for the night, the Williamson County Crisis Center provides emergency shelter as needed in safe, confidential locations.
+Additionally, the Counseling and Health Center staff can arrange for you to have an alternate place on campus.
+To speak to a counselor after hours, contact SUPD and tell them you would like to have a confidential conversation with a counselor.

 Do I need to seek medical care in the weeks after the assault?

-Absolutely.
-You should seek follow-up medical care six weeks after your initial visit.
+Yes.
+You should seek follow-up medical care six weeks after your initial visit, or sooner if your ER doctor so advises.
 This appointment is necessary for testing for STDs and pregnancy.
 If any STDs were transmitted during your assault, they will likely not be detected immediately afterward, so follow-up testing is essential.
-Your follow-up exam can be with your personal doctor, a women’s clinic, with SU Health Services, or a free clinic.
+Your follow-up exam can be performed by your personal doctor, a women’s clinic, SU Health Center, or a free clinic.
 You may also ask your ER doctor to give you a referral.

 Emergency contraception reduces the chances of getting pregnant following a sexual assault by about 75-89%, if taken within the first 72 hours after the assault.
 The sooner the pills are administered, the better the chances of preventing a pregnancy.